magodo/aztfo/README.md

 Simply run the tool under the root of the terraform-provider-azurerm repo.
 The output data is printed to the stdout.

+The reports for each `terraform-provider-azurerm` release has been generated and hosted at [https://github.com/magodo/aztfo/wiki](https://github.com/magodo/aztfo/wiki).
+You can simply consume them from there.

 ## Output

 The output data contains each resource or data source supported by the provider, in the following form: